Coromandel Watchdog

-Coromandel Watchdog is an environmental organisation lobbying in opposition to mining on the Coromandel Peninsula in New Zealand.
+Coromandel Watchdog of Hauraki is an environmental organisation lobbying in opposition to mining on the Coromandel Peninsula in New Zealand.

 The Coromandel Peninsula is an area of high scenic values due to the presence of the original forest cover and a coastline that is popular for recreation.
 Goldmining has been carried out since the late 19th century.
 To the south of the peninsula the Martha Mine at Waihi is still operating.

 Coromandel Watchdog began protests and lobbying in the 1970s against the activities of mining companies.
 It was instrumental in having conservation land on the Coromandel Peninsula protected under Schedule 4 of the Crown Minerals Act.